Matt Kenseth: 2006–2010

 Kenseth began the 2006 season by showing promise early in the Daytona 500, leading laps before spinning out after contact with Tony Stewart.
-Despite falling two laps down, he rallied to finish fifteenth.
+Despite falling two laps down, he rallied to finish 15th.
 He bounced back with a victory in the second race at California Speedway and took the points lead after the eighth race at Phoenix.
-In the spring race at Dover, Kenseth claimed his second win of the season, charging from sixth place with 60 laps remaining to overtake Jamie McMurray for the lead on lap 397.
+In the spring race at Dover, Kenseth claimed his second win of the season, charging from 6th-place with 60 laps remaining to overtake Jamie McMurray for the lead on lap 397.
 Later in the season, he secured a spot in the Chase for the Nextel Cup with a win at the Sharpie 500 at Bristol Motor Speedway.
-Kenseth finished the year as the runner-up in the Driver's Championship, earning $9,524,966 (about $ today) in winnings.
+Kenseth finished the year as the runner-up in the Driver's Championship to Jimmie Johnson.
+Kenseth earned $9,524,966 (about $ today) in winnings for the 2006 season.
 He spent 27 of the 36 race weeks ranked first or second in points and led 1,132 laps, the second-most of any driver that season.

 Kenseth also closed out the 2006 Busch Series season with back-to-back wins, driving the No. 17 Ford Fusion to victory at Phoenix and Homestead.